 Properly dispose of any tritium or self-luminous exit signs, radioactive gauges, and x-ray machines when they need to be replaced – especially before renovating or demolishing your building.
 SRB Technologies has a prominent disposal program for tritium signs.
 Isolite and Self-Powered Lighting also provide these services.
 Alternatively, ask your vendor or the manufacturer for safe disposal options.

 Support Our Work

 Your contribution will reduce waste, minimize waste management costs, and create green jobs.

-Gain access to exclusive resources that will help you adopt product stewardship programs.
+Gain access to opportunities and resources that will help you adopt product stewardship.

 Keep in Touch

-Become part of our global network and stay informed with occasional email news alerts and events.
+Become part of our global network and stay informed with occasional news alerts and events.